bilan604/discordGPyT/README.md

 # OpenAI-discord-autobot

-This repo contains a Discord Bot/AI that can answer questions in Discord with responses from GPT3's newest language model (chatGPT), which has allowed me to make this AI code itself.
+This repo contains a Discord Bot/AI that can answer questions in Discord with responses from GPT3's newest language model (chatGPT), and it can also code itself with a command injection check bypass.

 ## App.py
 The bot and bot commands.
 Message sent in Discord chat beggining with "/" call bot commands.